bsse2480154-cell/Patient-Management-System/README.md

 ## Purpose of This Project

-This project was assigned to me by my isntructor we were told to make a mangement system of our choice implementing the real world scenarios,oops concepts and dsa principles hence it was created for learning and academic purpose.
+This project was made as a management system of our choice, using real-world scenarios with OOP and basic data structure ideas.
+It was developed for learning and academic purposes and gives hands-on experience with Java, GUI, and file handling.

 ---